Local libraries win big at polls across northeast Dutchess

 Democrat Rosanna Hamm won the Town Supervisor race with 686 votes.
 Republican Terrence McCauley had 402 votes.
 Hamm currently serves on the Town Council as Deputy Supervisor.

-Republican Nicole Ahearn with 574 votes and Democrat Walter Dietrich with 527 votes will serve two-year terms on the Amenia Town Council.
+Republican Nicole Ahearn with 574 votes and Democrat Walter Dietrich with 527 votes will fill the two open seats on the Amenia Town Council, serving two-year terms.
 Democrat Charlie Miller came in a close third with 525 votes and Republican Brad Rebillard trails the race with 464 votes.

 Democrat Vicki Doyle will serve the remaining year of an unexpired term on the Town Council, winning 625 votes to beat Republican Jamie Deines's 446 votes.